Corporate Governance-Risk Management

 No. Opportunity Type Climate-Related Opportunity Opportunity Level

-1 Resilience Participation in renewable energy projects and adoption of energy efficiency measures Medium
+1 Energy Source Participation in renewable energy projects Medium

-6 Products and Services Development and/or expansion of low emission goods and services Medium-Low
+3 Products and Services Development of low-carbon goods and services Medium

 Climate-Related Opportunity Response Measures